journie/basis_universal-webgl-demo/README.md

 # WebGL Examples

 Requires WebAssembly and WebGL support.
+This repository is the web demo portion of Basis Universal.
+To learn more about Basis Universal please visit the [Basis Universal repository](https://github.com/BinomialLLC/basis_universal).

 ## Texture